-Order Geiger Graph for Networks here, and then choose a Station Name farther below.
+Order Geiger Graph for Networks here, with custom USB Data Cable, and then choose a Station Name farther below.
+The software will be issued by download, and you will receive download instructions by email after submitting your order.
 This product typically ships within 1 business day.

 Choose this option if all you need is just the Software itself, and not the Data Cable.
+For instance, the Inspector USB includes a standard USB cable that is usable with our software.
 Then choose a Station Name farther below.

 Station Name Selection: To use this Network version of the software, you will need an assigned Station Name which is how you will be identified over the Radiation Network.
 Type your desired Station Name in the field below, and then select the "Submit Station Name" button ( you can always change your Station Name later).
 Please note that your Station Name must contain a minimum of 3 characters, a maximum of 12 characters, can not contain any sort of punctuation, but can contain spaces, and it must start with a letter, not a number.